After Serena Williams gave birth, 'Everything went bad'

 - She had two operations before leaving the hospital

 (CNN)In January 2017, two months into her pregnancy, tennis superstar Serena Williams competed in -- and won -- the Australian Open.
-At 20 weeks pregnant, with the smallest of baby bumps, she posted a picture on Snapchat of her athletic body, in a yellow bikini.
+At 20 weeks pregnant, with the smallest of baby bumps, she posted a picture on Snapchat of her athletic body, in a yellow swimsuit.
 Hers was a fortunate and healthy pregnancy, by any standard.

-However, the days and weeks following the September birth of daughter Alexis Olympia was difficult, according to a recent Vogue magazine interview.
+However, the days and weeks following the September birth of daughter Alexis Olympia was difficult, according to a recent Vogue magazine interview with the tennis champion.

 When contractions began, baby Olympia's heartrate plunged.
-An emergency cesarean section was performed, and Williams' experience with this common surgery -- nearly a third of births in the United States are C-sections -- was flawless.
+An emergency cesarean section was performed, and Williams' delivered her first child.
+Nearly a third of births in the United States are C-sections, and Williams' procedure was flawless.

 According to Vogue, Alexis Ohanian, the happy father and co-founder of Reddit, cut the cord, and Olympia was laid on her mother's chest.

 "And then everything went bad," Williams, 36, told Vogue in an interview confirmed by her publicist.
+Her training schedule did not permit time for an interview with CNN.

 Despite her obvious strength and good health, the world champion tennis player has a history of blood clots.
 Clots that form within veins or arteries disrupt the circulatory system and can damage the organs.
-Smoking, overweight and obesity, and genetics are all factors that may cause blood clotting.
+Smoking, being overweight and obesity, and genetics are all factors that may cause blood clotting.

 Williams takes blood thinners every day to prevent clots from forming.
 After the C-section, though, she stopped taking them to allow the surgical wound to heal.

-The next day, off the medication, the 23-time Grand Slam winner began to gasp as she recovered in her hospital room.
+The next day, off the "anticoagulant regimen" medication, the 23-time Grand Slam winner began to gasp as she recovered in her hospital room.

 Not wanting to worry her visiting mother, Williams stepped into the hall and flagged a nearby nurse, insisting that she needed an IV with heparin, a blood thinner, and a CT scan to check for clots.

-The nurse believed that medications might have befuddled Williams, Vogue says, but a doctor arrived -- only to perform an ultrasound, not the requested scan.
+The nurse believed that medications might have befuddled Williams, Vogue says, but a doctor arrived -- only to perform an ultrasound, and not the CT scan that Williams believed she needed.

 The ultrasound revealed nothing, and according to Vogue, Williams reiterated: "I told you, I need a CT scan and a heparin drip."
 Obeying her request for the scan, the medical team found several small blood clots in her lungs and immediately began the medication.